RayhanaAkterDev/crisis-vault/@diit_6th_semester/CSE-530221 » Computer Network/Mid question list.md

 - [ ] Explain why padding is unnecessary in AAL 1, but necessary in other AALS?
 - [ ] Explain ATM protocol architecture?
 - [ ] What is the purpose of ATM Adaptation layer?
 Describe the AAL2, AAL3 and AAL5 layers.
 - [ ] If an application uses AAL ¼ and there are 47,787 bytes of data coming into the CS, how many padding bytes are necessary?
-How many data units get passed from the SAR to the ATM layer?
+- [ ] How many data units get passed from the SAR to the ATM layer?
 How many cells are produced?
+- [ ] Describe following term: VPI UNI AAL PVC

 ---

-(c)

-The address field of a Frame Relay frame is 1011000000010111.
-What is the DLCI (in decimal)?

-)
-Describe following term: VPI UNI AAL PVC